Sigurre/Kickstart/M1/1.1/README.md

 Throughout this project I encourage you to leverage your shell wherever possible. **_This is especially true for file management._** Using GIT from the shell is also useful, and using a shell based text editor like VIM, NeoVIM, or nano for basic tasks are invaluable.
 You're welcome to use whatever tools you'd like, but sometimes simpler is better.

-Most of my work is done from my Terminal and a web browser.
+Most of my professional work is done from my Terminal and a web browser.
 As such almost all of my examples and instructions will be built with a shell focused workflow in mind.
 GUI tools are an attractive option to default to, and while I don't necessarily discourage it I do recommend being familiar with their shell equivalents.
-If you're more comfortable moving files in Finder, or editing your code in VSCode, that's totally fine.
+If you're more comfortable moving files in Finder or editing your code in VSCode that's totally fine.
 But you should know how to accomplish the very basics of each of those applications via the Terminal as well.

 ## INFO: Monty Python's Favorite Programming Language